The Unseen Species Problem Revisited: Intermediate Future

-It is clear that our worst case guarantees are much better and that most of the improvement is not from the analysis being better but rather from our choice of estimator.
-On the other hand, we find that the suprema are attained by very small $p^*,q^*$, which suggests that distributions with many rare species are binding on the optimization problem.
-This is natural as we are considering an absolute rather than a relative error and $\mu$ with few rare species are "easy" in this metric.
-This means that we should not expect much if any improvement on the SGTE for $\mu$ which have few rare species.
-We find that this is true empirically.
-See the uniform distribution and MTG parts of Figure \ref{fig:Key} and surrounding discussion.
-Relatedly, we note that Theorem \ref{thm: opt powerhouse} can easily be adapted to the assumption of lower bounded probabilities which is a common assumption in support size estimation \cite{wu_2019_chebyshev}.
+We note that Theorem \ref{thm: opt powerhouse} can easily be adapted to the assumption of lower bounded probabilities which is a common assumption in, for example, support size estimation \cite{wu_2019_chebyshev}.
 Specifically, if one restricts the supremum to be over $\mu$ with no species less probable than $p_0$ for some $p_0>0$, then the upper bound in Theorem \ref{thm: opt powerhouse} holds with the suprema restricted to $[p_0,1]$.
-Thus one can construct, using essentially the same methodology, estimators which are more well-suited to the regime of few rare species.
+Thus one can construct, using essentially the same methodology, estimators which are better suited to the regime of few rare species.